 Table of Contents

 A stock exchange is a facility where stocks are traded.
 The stock exchanges do not own the stocks.
 In order to trade in a stock exchange, the enterprises must be listed in that particular stock exchange.
-The smaller, riskier and less liquid companies which are not listed on the stock exchanges are traded over the counter (OTC).
+The smaller, riskier and less liquid companies that are not listed on the stock exchanges are traded over the counter (OTC).
 There are 05 stock exchanges in India as of 2025.

 The Indian Capital Markets are regulated and monitored by the Ministry of Finance, The Securities and Exchange Board of India(SEBI) and The Reserve Bank of India(RBI).
 The SEBI (Securities and Exchange Board of India) is the regulatory authority established under the SEBI Act 1992.
 SEBI is the principal regulator for Stock Exchanges in India.
 SEBI’s functions include protecting investor interests, promoting and regulating the Indian securities markets.
 Stock Exchanges in India as an entity regulated by SEBI undergoes regular inspections by them to ensure compliance.